Tzu-Ti/NYCUxUNCC-dataset/Depth_Client/README.md

 $ make -j4
 $ make install
 ```
-### Move the built package to virtual environment package folder
+### Move the built package to virtual environment package folder or set up your environment
 ### Try the Examples
 ```shell!
 $ cd pyorbbecsdk